'JSX Element Type' Error in ReactJS

 Treat NumberFormat as a React component, not a regular function.

-function PriceDisplay({ price }) {
+function PriceDisplay({ value }) {

 }